Note: This post was updated on Aug. 4, 2021 to reflect recent developments.

-So what does this mean for you?
+What does this mean for you?

 You still need to pay your mortgage (if you can).

-You may be wondering who the enterprise-backed 60-day moratorium affects.
-But wait, what’s an enterprise backed single-family mortgage?
-It simply means Fannie Mae or Freddie Mac owns your mortgage.
-An enterprise or government-sponsored enterprises are financial service corporations created by the U.S. Congress to enhance the flow of credit to the housing market If your single-family mortgage is owned by either enterprise, you have additional time to make an action plan.
+An enterprise, or government-sponsored enterprise (GSE), is a financial service corporation created by Congress to enhance the flow of credit into the housing market.
+If your single-family mortgage is owned by either enterprise, you have additional time to make an action plan.

 You can find out if your mortgage is owned by Fannie Mae or Freddie Mac at the links below: